ouch528/TikTok-TechJam-2025-last-dance/README.md

 # TikCheck

+TikCheck combines rule-based checks and fast deep neural networks to deliver more trustworthy and relevant Google reviews.

 ## 📌 Project Overview

 This project explores patterns in Google Local Reviews using Natural Language Processing (NLP) techniques.
 Our analysis focuses on uncovering insights that can inform platform strategies across five key stakeholder groups: